Employee engagement and organisational pride are discussed in this free article by Derek Stockley. Employee engagement is also defined.

 It was easy to talk about the SEC.
 It was large and well known.

-It is therefore much more difficult to talk about my current organisation, as it is basically me.
+It is therefore much more difficult to talk about my current organisation, because as a boutique training business, I obviously play a major part as the business owner.
 In Australia, talking about yourself excessively is not really acceptable.

-I am still proud of the work my organisation does, but I do not like talking about my achievements.
+I am still proud of the work my organisation does, but I do not like talking about my achievements unless it is specifically something that I have done.
+When I can, I prefer to use 'we'.

 What has been your experience?